LesChats/miniRT/README.md

     more info: https://github.com/42Paris/minilibx-linux
 # Warning

-    The projet is faaaaaar from perfect, you may encounter bugs playing whit it do not copy past ;)
+    The projet is faaaaaar from perfect, you may encounter bugs  while playing whit it so do not do brainless copy past 😂